marcBook-air/project-marcBook-air/DOC and MARKDOWNFILES/REVIEW.md

             SwiftUIView()
         }
     }

 I didn't do this because I thought the functionnames, filenames, variablenames and the grouping of my files made this already very clear.
 But I have to admit that he has a valid point and I will do this different in the future.

+## Point 2:
--I use very often the same modifiers for different elements in my body.
+I use very often the same modifiers for different elements in my body.
 For example I very often do this:

     import SwiftUI